xegtor/Pridictive-Maintenance/README.md

 # Pridictive-Maintenance
-An statistical machine learning model made for pridicting falures in machines
+An statistical machine learning model made for pridicting failures in machines